 Unlike other options to eliminate debt – such as debt settlement or bankruptcy – many people on a debt management plan find their credit improves as they progress.
-When their plan is complete and credit card debt paid is in full, they are able to pursue other financial goals, including saving for retirement, purchasing a new vehicle, or even buying a home.
+When they complete their plans and pay their credit card debt in full, they can pursue other financial goals, including saving for retirement, purchasing a new vehicle, or even buying a home.
 And because the debt is paid in full, there are no tax implications.

-Borrowers who opt for settlement may be hindered from achieving these financial goals because their credit was negatively impacted during the process.
+Borrowers who opt for settlement may not be able to achieve these financial goals because of negative impacts to their credit.
 Lenders may not be willing to give them a second chance for several years or longer.

 How Does Debt Settlement Work?

 Debt settlement, on the other hand, works quite differently.
-It is appealing to consumers because it allows them to pay back only a portion of the total debt they owe; but that comes with consequences.
+It appeals to consumers because it allows them to pay back only a portion of the total debt they owe.
+That comes with consequences, however.